sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/templates.rst

 .. note::

-    By default, if the ``SonataIntlBundle`` classes are availables, then the numeric and date fields will be localized with the current user locale.
+    By default, if the ``SonataIntlBundle`` classes are available, then the numeric and date fields will be localized with the current user locale.